[home]

 What I Like to Do When I'm Not Working . . .

-I’m also in a band with several faculty members here at work.
-We started as a loose collection of guys just trying to survive an on-campus talent show.
-We enjoyed ourselves so much we decided to keep practicing (I have no idea whether the folks in the audience enjoyed it!).
-Now we’re The Schoolboys and we play about once a month at area clubs and restaurants and the occasional wedding or private party.
+Music also plays an important part in my life.
+I have been a part of several worship bands in local churches and enjoyed that a lot.
+I've also been in a band with several faculty members here at work.
+We started 20 years ago as a loose collection of guys just trying to survive an on-campus talent show.
+We enjoyed ourselves so much we decided to keep at it (I have no idea whether the folks in the audience enjoyed it!).
+Eventually we became The Schoolboys and we played about once a month at area clubs and restaurants and the occasional private party.
 I play keyboards and harmonica and sing.
-I really enjoy blues influenced rock and R & B.
+I really enjoy blues influenced rock and R & B. You can check out our sound on the website!
+We've closed out that project after 20 years unless someone throws down some huge donation for a reunion.
+What's next?
+Not sure!
+I write songs as well to explore emotions and ideas that seem worth it.

 Feel free to drop in and talk more about life and the "big picture" issues that should be a key part of your college experience.
 I'd like to hear your life story too!